iterative/mlem.ai/content/docs/user-guide/linking.md

 <admon type="tip">

 Since links are also a type of MLEM Object, they share the same internal logic.
-For example, they are saved under the `.mlem/link` directory.
 To load an instance of `MlemLink` (and not the object it references) provide `follow_links=False` to `load_meta` method.

 </admon>